-Indicator Measure(s) Description e.
-School Quality or Chronic Absenteeism (all Percent of students determined to be chronically Student Success grades) absent, defined as absent greater than 20 days and in membership at the school for at least 90 days.
+- Indicator Measure(s) Description

+e.
+School Quality or Student Success Chronic Absenteeism (all grades) Percent of students determined to be chronically absent, defined as absent greater than 20 days and in membership at the school for at least 90 days.
 This measure would be applied to all grades, in response to research on the impact of absenteeism and the importance of minimizing lost instructional time.
-School Climate (all Aggregate measure of school climate survey of grades) students, teachers, and parents.
-Per Maryland statute (SB0871/ "Protect Our Schools Act of 2017" Please see Appendix C), the survey will include at least one question to educators regarding the receipt of critical instructional feedback.
+School Climate (all grades) Aggregate measure of school climate survey of students, teachers, and parents.
+Per Maryland statute (SB0871/ "Protect Our Schools Act of 2017," please see Appendix C), the survey will include at least one question to educators regarding the receipt of critical instructional feedback.
 The MSDE is currently collaborating with REL-Mid Atlantic to develop the appropriate survey instrument.
-Access to a well-rounded Elementary schools: curriculum (all grades) Percent of 5th grade students enrolled in science, social studies, fine arts, physical education, and health.

-Middle schools:

-Percent of 8th grade students enrolled in at least one of: fine arts, music, world language, physical education, health, advanced math (Algebra I or higher) and/or additional coursework as determined by the state.

-High schools: Percent of exiting students meeting at least one of the following criteria: enrolled in an Advanced Placement (AP) or International Baccalaureate (IB) course; participation in dual enrollment; completion of a career and technical education concentration.
+Access to a well-rounded curriculum (all grades) Elementary schools: Percent of 5th grade students enrolled in science, social studies, fine arts, physical education, and health.
+Middle schools: Percent of 8th grade students enrolled: fine arts, physical education, health, and computational learning.
+High schools: Percent of students graduating or exiting with a certificate of program completion: enrolled in an Advanced Placement (AP) or International Baccalaureate (IB) course; participation in dual enrollment; or completion of a career and technical education concentration.
+For students pursuing a certificate of program completion- enrollment in a general education core academic and/or elective course.

 - (i) Preliminary analysis of chronic absenteeism data indicates that the measure will provide meaningful differentiation among school performance.
 The survey instrument is being designed with meaningful differentiation in mind.
-All three measures will be revisited once full data are available to ensure differentiation, and the measures will be adjusted accordingly if necessary.
+All three measures of school quality/school success will be revisited once full data are available to ensure differentiation, and the measures will be adjusted accordingly if necessary.
 (For example, the State is considering giving additional significance to students who meet multiple criteria in the "access to a well-rounded curriculum" measure.) - (ii) All measures are Statewide.
 Preliminary analysis indicates that the proposed measures are valid, reliable, and comparable across schools. - (iii) The results of each measure under the School Quality or Student Success indicator will be collected and reported for all students and for student subgroups.

-v.
-Annual Meaningful Differentiation (ESEA section 1111(c)(4)(C))
+- v.
+Annual Meaningful Differentiation (ESEA section 1111(c)(4)(C)) - a.

-a.
 Describe the State's system of annual meaningful differentiation of all public schools in the State, consistent with the requirements of section 1111(c)(4)(C) of the ESEA, including a description of (i) how the system is based on all indicators in the State's accountability system, (ii) for all students and for each subgroup of students.
 Note that each state must comply with the requirements in 1111(c)(5) of the ESEA with respect to accountability for charter schools.

 The MSDE worked under multiple considerations when devising its accountability system.
 Stakeholders consistently indicated the importance of both simplicity and a comprehensive, non-reductive system.
 Stakeholders and the MSDE further sought a system that presented actionable information that would be immediately useful for school improvement.
 The MSDE also carefully considered the behaviors that it wished to incentivize, realizing that schools would react to the definition, calculation, combination, and reporting of the indicators.
-In addition, Maryland statute SB0871 ("Protect Our Schools Act of 2017" Please see Appendix C) requires that the State use a composite score, calculated numerically in a percentile form.
+In addition, Maryland statute SB0871 ("Protect Our Schools Act of 2017," Appendix C) requires that the State use a composite score, calculated numerically in a percentile form.
 Finally, the MSDE believes that a school cannot excel unless all its students excel.
-Throughout, the MSDE sought to continue its focus on achievement, growth, graduation, and equity, while creating a comprehensive picture of student outcomes and opportunities.
+Throughout, the MSDE sought to continue its focus on achievement, growth, graduation, and equity, while creating a comprehensive understanding of student outcomes and opportunities.